 Homemade Reese’s Peanut Butter Eggs are the best Easter treat of them all!
 The perfect balance of sweet and salty with the perfect peanut butter filling and smooth, rich chocolate on the outside.

-a homemade Reese's peanut butter egg sliced in half
+A homemade Reese's peanut butter egg sliced in half.

 Table of Contents